Candidates for elective office 2027

 AIA New York State

-Willy is that special breed of architect, firmly committed to creative problem solving through design, planning, programming and expert NYS Building Code interpretation and Zoning Resolution analysis.
-In bridging planning and design disciplines, his focus is on enhancing and maximizing project opportunities, while respecting and protecting the health, safety and well-being of communities, the built environment, the new and existing building fabric.
-Highly experienced in navigating through the NYS DOB approval process, in addition to the pursue of BSA cases and CPC Special Permits processes.
+Willy is that special breed of architect, firmly committed to creative problem solving through design, planning, programming, and expert NYS Building Code interpretation and Zoning Resolution analysis.
+In bridging planning and design disciplines, his focus is on enhancing and maximizing project opportunities while respecting and protecting the health, safety, and well-being of communities, the built environment, and the new and existing building fabric.
+Highly experienced in navigating through the NYS DOB approval process, in addition to the pursuit of BSA cases and CPC Special Permits processes.
 Diversely experienced in facilities of multi-discipline design.

 Willy Zambrano, FAIA, LEED AP, NCARB, founded Zambrano Architectural Design in 2005, a small studio focused on resilient and sustainable building design strategies to benefit communities and promote wellness in a variety of building types.
 Garnishing over 30 years of experience, his award-winning work has led him to international projects like the Lima 2019 Pan American Games.